ashad766/project2/README.md

 # Collage detail:
 Dhole Patil Collage Of Engineering,
-Near by Panchill Tower
+Near by Panchill Tower,
-Chair main of this collage is Dhole patil sir
+Chair main of this collage is Dhole patil sir,